External causes of challenging behaviour

-New responses to behaviour can reduce the likelihood of it occurring
+Other responses to behaviour can reduce the likelihood of it occurring

 When we think about the external causes of behaviours that challenge we mean factors that are in the environment that may affect the level of the behaviour.
 The most important of these is the effect that the responses of others have.
 This usually takes two forms: presenting rewarding attention and removing unpleasant demands.
 These are described in turn in the following sections.

-Thinking about Behaviours that Challenge as Communication
+Thinking about behaviours that challenge as communication

 Another way to think about behaviours that challenge is to consider behaviours that challenge as a form of communication.
 This is a useful analogy as it allows us to understand that behaviours that challenge can, in fact, be a very adaptive behaviour.
 This is particularly so when people have poor expressive communication and a limited repertoire of behaviours that they may call upon in order to communicate what they need.